theblindhen/icfp2023/README.md

 ### 24-48h: The long haul

-During Saturday, we didn't have much visible progress, and fell down the high score, but made good preparatory work for the remaining contest:
+During Saturday, we didn't have much visible progress, and fell down the rankings, but made good preparatory work for the remaining contest:

 - Implementing support for the q-factor and pillar extensions.

 - Our Windows team member got set up with a GitHub Codespaces, which worked quite well.

-- We scratched the fledgling Bogue GUI and rewrote it as an OCaml server + Elm client.
+- We scrapped the fledgling Bogue GUI and wrote a new as an OCaml server + Elm client.
 This was a big success and allowed all four members to run the GUI.

 - We designed the radial sweep scoring function and sunk a good few hours into